iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.1.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Drs are amazing and friendly and getting in to a physician is so fast and easy...
+Love that when I feel terrible I don't have to leave my home!!<br> :date: __2020-12-13 17:12:03__

+> Was super fast setting up, had the most wonderful pediatrician and he was so kind and caring about my kids.<br> :date: __2020-12-12 18:46:05__

+> Convenient and informative I believe it's a great service to have<br> :date: __2020-12-11 22:53:09__

+> Its just like going into your doctor's office.
+Its easy, and quick.<br> :date: __2020-12-10 21:07:40__

+> This app has its issues but it's at home doctor visits.
+It makes my life easier<br> :date: __2020-12-09 20:48:50__

+> fast, easy, got the answers I wanted.<br> :date: __2020-12-07 15:27:20__

 > What a fast and easy way to get treated.
 Thank you so much<br> :date: __2020-12-05 05:00:42__

 > Great app - fast and easy to use service, and the doctors are friendly and super helpful!<br> :date: __2020-12-05 02:32:49__